fzaiser/genfer/README.md

 * **Claim 1 (Section 6.1)**: The geometric Bound Semantics is applicable often (over 80% of the benchmarks).
 * **Claim 2 (Section 6.2)**: The Geometric Bound Semantics typically yields good bounds (majority of the benchmarks).
-* **Claim 3 (Seciton 6.3)**: The Geometric Bound Semantics is usually faster and applicable to more benchmarks than Polar (another tool to analyze the moments of probabilistic loops).
+* **Claim 3 (Section 6.3)**: The Geometric Bound Semantics is usually faster and applicable to more benchmarks than Polar (another tool to analyze the moments of probabilistic loops).
 * **Claim 4 (Section 6.3)**: The Residual Bound Semantics as implemented in our tool is orders of magnitude faster than GuBPI (another tool to compute guaranteed bounds for probabilistic programs).
 * **Claim 5 (Section 6.4)**: There are trade-offs between the two semantics presented in the paper: while the Geometric Bound Semantics is much more informative, the Residual Mass Semantics is much faster in practice.